JoseJ09/Heart-rate-risk/README.md

-pressure, cholesterol, diabetes, genetics, etc. In this project we will perform statistical tests and regression models to analyze one factor: the maximum heart rate that someone can reach while exercising and how this is associated with a high probability of contracting heart disease.
+pressure, cholesterol, diabetes, genetics, etc. In this project we will perform statistical tests and regression models to analyze one factor: the maximum heart rate that someone can reach while exercising and how this is associated with a high probability of having heart disease.

 We will start by reading the database obtained from mysql: heart_data and we will observe the first lines of the database: